<Home/Articles/Our bucket-list travel guide to Canada for beginners

 |

 A stand‑out travel destination, Canada should be high on everyone’s bucket list.
 It has everything, and you’ll soon find that Canada’s everything really is something.
-We don’t make that claim lightly, so read on to find out what it is about this North American country that has visitors flocking back time and again.
+We don’t make that claim lightly, so read our travel guide to Canada and find out what it is about this North American country that has visitors flocking back time and again.

 One thing’s for certain: Canada is as enormous geographically as it is in personality.
 An astonishing 41 times the size of the UK, it beats the USA and Australia to the spot of second-largest country in the world by area (behind Russia).
 For anyone planning a holiday, the first challenge is knowing where to start.